Andy4495/skat-scoresheet/README.md

       - Raw hand score >= 120 (before Bock/Lose/Kontra/Re doubling)
     - Successful Kontra (declarer loses)
     - Any Rekontra (i.e. declarer says Re to opponent's Kontra)
-    - The contract results in a Schneider (but only if current hand is not a Bock hand)
+    - The contract results in a Schneider
+      - Only if current hand is not a Bock hand
     - Two full non-Ramsch rounds of hands (starting with Player 1) without creating a Bock round
   - A maximum of one Bock round can be created per hand
     - For example, a 120 raw hand score with a Schneider only creates 1 Bock round
+  - Ramsch hand is played if nobody bids 18

 ### Player-enforced rules

-These rules are enforced by the players, not the scoresheet, so there is no code or configuration associated with them.
+These rules are enforced by the players, not the scoresheet, so there is no code or configuration associated with them:

-- Kontra and Rekontra allowed
 - An opponent must not have passed on an 18 bid in order to say Kontra
-- Ramsch
-  - Play a Ramsch hand if nobody bids 18

 ## To-Do